-Two – Avoid Refined Sugar
+2. Avoid Refined Sugar

 Sugar is found in almost everything we eat or drink.
-There is technically no nutritional value in sugar, and research has indicated that children whose mother’s intake higher amounts of sugar while pregnant, are more likely to have emotional problems in childhood.
+There is technically no nutritional value in sugar, and research has indicated that children whose mothers intake higher amounts of sugar while pregnant are more likely to have emotional problems in childhood.

 In adults, the risk of depression is greatly increased with diets that include heightened amounts of sugar.
 The crash from a sugar rush causes mood changes, difficulty focusing, and heavy fatigue.

 Everyone knows that tired, exhausted feeling from a sugar crash.
-Science even shows that it makes decision making harder.
+Science even shows that it makes decision-making harder.

-Three – Incorporate Omega 3 Fatty Acids into Your Diet
+3. Incorporate Omega 3 Fatty Acids into Your Diet

 The initial spark of interest in Omega 3 fatty acids began with the knowledge that depression was much more infrequent in areas of the world where diets are higher in these fatty acids.

 Omega 3 acids are crucial for proper brain function.
-They interact with your mood and alleviate inflammation, which are both helpful in warding off depression.
+They interact with your mood and alleviate inflammation, which is both helpful in warding off depression.
 Diets that are rich in Omega 3 can reduce the possibility of depression by as much as 30%.